epam/ai-dial/docs/user-guide.md

 You can create a hierarchy of folders with three nesting levels.
 Just create a folder and drag-n-drop it in the other folder to create a nesting level.
 The same way, you can either drag-n-drop a prompt into a folder or use **Move to** in the context menu of a prompt to place it in one of the folders.
-Empty folders are deleted after refreshing a page or re-login.
+Empty folders are deleted after refreshing a page or relogining.
 The following symbols in the folders names are prohibited: ":", ";", "/", ",", "=".

 ### Search and Filter